 Welcome to Missy Timko Photography Education, also known as Pittsburgh Photo Class!
 These are individual and small-group workshops for those that own a DSLR and want to learn how to use their camera in semi-auto and manual modes.
 These are hosted at Missy Timko’s Pittsburgh photography studio located in the Mt.
-Lebanon neighborhood of Pittsburgh or may take place on site for corporate trainings, special events, and group classes.
+Lebanon neighborhood of Pittsburgh or may take place on-site for corporate training, special events, and group classes.

-Private classes are scheduled in a series of 2-3 classes.
+Private classes are scheduled in a series of two 90-minute classes.
 Get in touch for details on the class series.

 You may schedule a private class for yourself or a class for your own group–PPC does not coordinate your group’s scheduling.